ys3197/Predicting-Disease-Spread/README.md

 - **Explore Data Analysis**
   - EDA is always important in the machine learning project therefore we obtain a individual notebook for exploring the data.

+- **Feature Engineer**
+  - Extract useful features and generate new features

+- **Models**
+  - One Model or Two Model by locations
+  - Hyperparameter Tuning by Optuna
+  - Feature Importance Analysis by Shap